MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/hyper-v/deploy/use-gpu-with-clustered-vm.md

 Follow these steps to prepare the cluster to use GPUs with clustered VMs using PowerShell.

-Prepare the GPUs in each server by installing security mitigation drivers on each server, disabling the GPUs, and dismounting them from the host according to the instructions in [Deploy graphics devices using Discrete Device Assignment](/windows-server/virtualization/hyper-v/deploy/deploying-graphics-devices-using-dda).
-Depending on your hardware vendor, you may also need to configure any GPU licensing requirements.

-1. Create a new empty resource pool on each server that will contain the clustered GPU resources.
+1. Create a new empty resource pool on each server containing the clustered GPU resources.
 Make sure to provide the same pool name on each server.

     In PowerShell, run the following cmdlet as an administrator: